24 Best East Coast Vacation Spots

 Oceanfront is where you'll find soft, sandy beaches and large surf, as well as live music and outdoor cafés.
 Check out our article for more things to do in Virginia Beach.

 Cape Cod is by no means a well-kept secret.
 Overwhelmed by immense natural beauty, Cape Cod is the place to be if you're looking for a fabulous summer beach vacation.
-A virtual "hop, skip, and a jump" from both Boston and New York, Cape Cod is popular with big city folk looking for some peace and quiet.
+A virtual "hop, skip, and a jump" from both Boston and New York, Cape Cod is popular with big city folk looking for some peace and quiet, hence why it's on our list of the best East Coast Vacations.

 This New England gem boasts everything you'd hope for in a vacation spot: miles of beautiful beaches; calm, sparkling water; and the most adorable homes, shops, and restaurants that line the shore.